crossroads/ffcrm_mailchimp/README.md

 * Add support for cleaned addresses
 * Add support for creating a 'campaign sent' note on the contact.
+* Add ability to store Mailchimp data 'id' for a user rather than using 'email' as the foreign key.
+(This fixes the profile_update / upemail issue above.)
 * Resolve the case where there are two contacts in FFCRM with the same email address - form should not pass validation if a mailchimp list is checked and there is a duplicate email address.
 This seems like the best compromise as it allows you to have contacts with duplicate emails in FFCRM but NOT if that affects MailChimp.
+* When FFCRM creates a new contact via the InboundSync, if the Mailchimp List custom field is in a Field Group with a Tag, the tag is not added to the contact and the fields are not visible in FFCRM until it is added.
+* Table view showing if sync is out of date - say if there are emails subscribed in FFCRM but not mailchimp.
+(For sanity checking)